 In addition to the issues outlined above, Passport's rapid cycle improvement project identifies that some children and youth receive multiple traumatic physical assessments when they move between placements.
 Passport approaches this problem in two ways.
 First, our Care Coordinators continue to focus on the availability of health records available through IdentifSM and Kentucky Health Information Exchange (KHIE) in their routine visits with providers.
 Passport is committed to integrated care coordination services, which promote better communication and less duplication of care.
 Second, provider representatives in the region discuss ways of avoiding service duplication a focus of their regular visits.
 They remind providers to use KHIE to reduce duplication and of the easy availability of consultation from Passport if there are questions about a member's medical history.
-We obtain current release of information sharing helps the care team to understand the member's medical history, aid in closing care gaps and assist in coordinating appropriate care and treatment for our members.
+We obtain current release of information authorizations and make sure they are appropriately executed.
+Our team recognizes that information sharing helps the care team to understand the member's medical history, aid in closing care gaps and assist in coordinating appropriate care and treatment for our members.
 The Kentucky SKY team, to the extent possible, makes certain that care plan information and health record data is shared across the care team, including the member's primary care provider.
 This goal is accomplished through electronic communication, the member portal, phone calls and routine meetings with guardians and other state agency representatives.